SEND

 At Nova Primary school, our inclusive ethos aims to encourage high expectations for all children and our school motto “No Star Too Far” permeates throughout daily life.
 The School Information Report and SEND Policy below will help you to understand how we support the needs of children with additional needs at Nova Primary School.
 You will also find further information in our ‘Graduated Response’ document on the different levels of support we offer to children depending upon their needs.

-Nova Primary School Special Education Needs and Disabilities information report – 2023
+Nova Primary School Special Education Needs & Disabilities Information Report 24/25

 Graduated Teaching Response